priyanshugupta1303/ClickToShutdown/README.md

 Just Click and It shutdowns your Windows Computer.

-Remember it doesn't closes your opened applications.
+Remember it doesn't closes your running applications.